 Understanding Cymbalta (Duloxetine)

 Duloxetine is sold under the brand name Cymbalta and is a serotonin-norepinephrine reuptake inhibitor (SNRI) prescription antidepressant.
-Cymbalta is used to treat depression and generalized anxiety disorder, depressive disorder, and a range of other mental health conditions.
-The exact mechanism of action is unknown.
-It inhibits reuptake of serotonin and norepinephrine and is metabolized by the liver with a half-life of 12 hours.
+Cymbalta is used to treat depression, generalized anxiety disorder, depressive disorder, and a range of other mental health conditions.
+It inhibits the reuptake of serotonin and norepinephrine and is metabolized by the liver with a half-life of 12 hours.

 Effects of Cymbalta abuse